Look here to see the latest entries.

 The man behind the Red Hot Jazz Archive was named Scott Alexander.
 In the mid 2000s he attempted an open source model before the site was abandoned around 2008.
 Despite several years of effort we have been unable to find him or to secure the domain name and make the site itself available again.
 In December 2019 the site went dark for good, making that no longer possible.

 As a last resort we are duplicating the content of the Red Hot Jazz Archive from a snapshot saved in Archive.org’s Wayback Machine.
 Most of the links on these pages currently bring you to that snapshot.
 We will be changing those links to correspond with our own pages as we make them.
 We are moving in roughly alphabetical order.

 The original Red Hot Jazz audio files are in an early Real Audio format that will not play on all players (try the free open source player VLC).
-They download automatically when you click on them.
-Don’t be scared.
+These files will download automatically when you click on them.
+Don’t be scared!
 Where possible we are changing these to MP3 files that you may play without downloading, or download if you chose.
 But there will always be some files mixed in that are still in the old .ra format.

 Keeping with both the original intent and mission of Redhotjazz.org everything will be publicly available outside of our paywall.
 For ease of use there are no ads embedded in the content.
 The ads on the side bar are for organizations and projects keeping hot jazz alive today.

 Why go through the trouble?
 The primary reason is that Google search results do not include listings for pages on the Wayback Machine.
 This means a person searching for an obscure studio band of the ’20s will not find the concise yet detailed information that redhotjazz.com once offered.
 Instead the curious will find confusing and often incorrect AI generated results.
 If they find anything at all.